spack/spack-tutorial/index.rst

 Tutorial: Spack 101
 ===================

 This is an introduction to Spack with lectures and live demos.
-It was last presented as a virtual event at the 2021 `ECP Annual Meeting <http://ecpannualmeeting.com/>`_ on May 2, 2022.
-The ECP event was a half-day tutorial, but there is a full day of material here.
+It was last presented as a virtual event at `ISC-HPC 2022 <https://www.isc-hpc.com/>`_ on May 29, 2022.
+The ISC event was a half-day tutorial, but there is a full day of material here.

 You can use these materials to teach a course on Spack at your own site, or you can just skip ahead and read the live demo scripts to see how